kkga/ter/docs/configuration.md

 # Site title: used in HTML title tags and in feeds
 title: Ter

-# Short title: used for root breadcrumb label
+# Root name: used for root breadcrumb label
-shortTitle: ter
+rootName: index

 # Site description: used in HTML description tags and in feeds
 description: A tiny wiki-style site builder with Zettelkasten flavor.